About

 Graduates will demonstrate a high level of responsibility, ethical practice, sensitivity to a diverse patient population, and adherence to legal and regulatory requirements.

-- PB 2: Collaborate within interprofessional teams while understanding the roles of others to improve the quality of patient care.
+- PBE 2: Collaborate effectively within interprofessional teams by understanding and respecting the roles and contributions of others to enhance the quality and coordination of patient care.

 Society and Population Health